-CEU Malolos dentistry student won the DENTSPLY's 2011 student clinician competition for Southeast Asia-the first Filipino to have bagged the first place.
-As the winner, she becomes a member of the Student Clinician American Dental Association and will present the International Association for Dental Research Southeast Asia division (IADR-SEA) to the annual session of the American Dental Association in San Francisco in October 2012.
+CEU Malolos dentistry student won the DENTSPLY's 2011 student clinician competition for Southeast Asia, gaining the distinction of being the first Filipino to have won this competition.
+As the winner, she gains membership to the Student Clinician American Dental Association and will present her work in the annual session of the American Dental Association in San Francisco in October 2012 as the representative of the International Association fort Dental Research Southeast Asia Division (IADR-SEA).

-Dentistry students' research on "Production of Collagen Membrane Derived from Gas Bladder of Janitor Fish, Pterygoplichthys pardilis, as Alternative for Guided Tissue Regeneration" won second place in the 25th International Association for Dental Research-South East Asia division held in Singapore.
+The research of dentistry students' research on "Production of Collagen Membrane Derived from Gas Bladder of Janitor Fish, Pterygoplichthys pardilis, as Alternative for Guided Tissue Regeneration" won second place in the 25th International Association for Dental Research-South East Asia division held in Singapore.

-The CEU Manila Nutrition and Dietetics students got the first place for their entry, 2CMint Tea, in the UNILEVER Philippines Lipton tea concocting competition.
+CEU Manila Nutrition and Dietetics students got the first place for their entry, 2CMint Tea, in the UNILEVER Philippines Lipton tea concocting competition.

-CEU Manila School of Nutrition and Hospi8tality Management received a cash award from the Tourism Infrastructure Enterprise Zone Authority (TIEZA) in recognition of the School's tourism management program for its successful promotion of the Philippine festivals.
+CEU Manila School of Nutrition and Hospitality Management received a cash award from the Tourism Infrastructure Enterprise Zone Authority (TIEZA) in recognition of the School's tourism management program for its successful promotion of the Philippine festivals.